drewtodd/drewtodd.github.io/_posts/2014-06-25-the-ux-triple-constraint.md

 layout: post
 permalink: /the-ux-triple-constraint
 tags:
-    - ux
+    - UX
 ---

 ![triangles](/img/triangles.jpg "Triangles")
 <em>Photo credit: [enterlinedesign][2]</em>

-#The UX Triple-Constraint
+# The UX Triple-Constraint

-##Time, Complexity and the User Experience
+## Time, Complexity and the User Experience

 Someone much smarter than I has probably already made this observation, but it occurred to me in a recent discussion with a product stakeholder that there exists a kind of “usability triple constraint,” not too different from the one folks in the project management world have recognized for years.